Gbukaa/security_week/security/projects/01_codebase.md

 ### How to search for vulnerabilities?

- 1. Review the code and research some common problems you already know about — for example, an harcoded secret key, or HTTP client parameters which have not been sanitised or validated.
+ 1. Review the code and research some common problems you already know about — for example, a hardcoded secret key, or HTTP client parameters which have not been sanitised or validated.
  2. Research the technology used by the engineering team (here, Express) — the benefits of using popular open-source libraries is that a lot of experienced engineers worked to document and prevent security issues these libraries can cause when misconfigured.
 [Here's an example of Google results for searching "Common security vulnerabilities Python Django"](https://www.google.com/search?q=common+security+vulnerabilities+python+django)
  3. Use an automated SAST tool for the language and technology you're working with, such as Bearer (see below).